robocode-dev/tank-royale/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**Error info**
+If an error is shown then please insert the error details here.
+Make sure to add the essential parts of a stack trace of the error, if it has been provided to locate the issue even faster.

 **Expected behavior**
 A clear and concise description of what you expected to happen.